dil-ddaradics/ai-sandbox/tests/MANUAL_TEST_PLAN.md

 **Purpose:** Verify that the system can be re-installed over an existing installation.

 **Steps:**
-1. Clone a Git repository where Claude Dev Sandbox is already installed
+1. Clone a Git repository where AI Sandbox is already installed
    ```bash
    git clone https://github.com/your/existing-repo.git test-reinstall
    cd test-reinstall